The Audit Process

 - Risk based auditing

 You hear that the auditors are coming to conduct fieldwork at your department.
-You may ask.
-“What will I have to do?
-How much of a disruption will this be to my normal operations, and should I show Audit and Consulting Services everything that I do?”
+You may wonder: “What will I have to do?
+How much of a disruption will this be to my normal operations, and should I show Internal Audit everything that I do?”
 Remember, we are on the same team so we are working together to help the university meet regulatory compliance and quality standards.

-The first notification of an audit is typically when the chief audit executive or lead auditor on the engagement contacts the department head for the department(s) expected to be included in the audit.
+The first notification of an audit is typically when the chief audit executive or lead auditor on the engagement contacts the university audit liaison, which is often the Vice Chancellor for Administrative Services or their designee, and department head for the department(s) expected to be included in the audit.
 This is introductory and is often used to communicate that we’ll be in touch to schedule an audit planning meeting.

 Engagement Level Risk Assessment

-The auditor will contact the department head, process owner or relevant stakeholder or audit customer to discuss audit planning, gather additional information, and discuss the tentative audit objectives and scope, and inquire about other concerns or risks that may not have been identified thus far.
+The auditor will contact the department head, process owner, subject matter experts, and other relevant stakeholders to discuss audit planning, gather additional information, ensure that our understanding of relevant processes is accurate, and review the engagement level risk assessment.
+We will discuss tentative audit objectives and scope, and inquire about other concerns or risks that may not have been identified thus far.

-At times, it is efficient to conduct the internal control questionnaire (ICQ) during a planning meeting, but more commonly the ICQ is conducted during fieldwork.
+At times, it is efficient to conduct the internal control questionnaire (ICQ) during this meeting, but at other times the ICQ will be conducted during fieldwork.

 The end of planning is marked by the development of a defined scope and objectives for the audit that takes into account concerns and risks identified during the planning steps described above.

-For many processes we like to have a knowledgeable individual walk us through the key points of the process from the original source document to the final disposition of the transaction.
-For example, in a cash receipts audit, we may ask someone to walk us through the process from the time the department is available to receive funds on a normal day to delivering that day’s deposit to the business office or the bank.
-It’s not uncommon to have to work with multiple departments to complete the walk-thru.
-It is common that we cover this material during or in conjunction with the ICQ.
+For many processes we find it helpful to have a knowledgeable individual walk us through the key points of the process from the original source document (or other starting point) to the final disposition of the transaction (or other ending point).
+For example, in a cash receipts audit, we may ask someone to walk us through the process from the time the department is available to receive funds on a standard business day to delivering that day’s deposit to the business office or the bank.
+It’s not uncommon for auditors to work with multiple departments to complete the walk-thru.

-Most audits include review of files and documentation relevant to the process or function being audited.
-Sometimes we will have a sample of transactions for which we will ask to see the related documentation and at other times we will ask where files are kept and we’ll select a sample on-site.
-Oftentimes we use a mix of the two sampling methods.
+Most audits include review of files and documentation relevant to the processes or functions being audited.
+Usually we will have a sample of transactions for which we will ask to see the related documentation.
+On occasion, we will ask where files are kept and we’ll select a sample onsite.

-When fieldwork is complete, we will schedule an exit conference with you to discuss the audit results.
-We will also invite the associate vice chancellor for administrative services.
-This is an opportunity to help us better understand any results that require more context or to explain those we may have misinterpreted.
+When fieldwork is complete, we will schedule an exit conference with you to discuss the audit observations and tentative recommendations.
+We will invite the university audit liaison, too.
+The exit meeting is another opportunity to help us better understand any results that require more context or to explain those we may have misinterpreted.
 The meeting helps reduce uncertainty about the audit report.
-See Audit Reports for details on our audit reporting.
+See Types of Reports for details on our audit reporting.

-The exit conference is very important, also, because we seek your agreement or disagreement to each audit recommendation, and your opinion as to the reasonableness of each recommendation.
-We do not want to issue a recommendation of which the cost outweighs the risk, or that is addressed to an individual that is not best suited to ensure implementation of the recommendation.
-We want the recommendations to mitigate the risk identified but also for them to work with you, not against you.
+The exit conference is important, also, because we seek your agreement or disagreement to each audit recommendation, and your opinion as to the reasonableness of each recommendation.
+We do not want to issue a recommendation for which the cost outweighs the risk, or that is addressed to an individual that is not best suited to ensure implementation of the recommendation.
+We want the recommendations to mitigate the risk identified and work with you, not against you.